Here’s How the Women’s Workforce Has Been Set Back Due to COVID

 Balancing Socioeconomic Challenges

 The coronavirus has impacted individuals from all walks of life, but there are many demographics that find themselves more susceptible to the impacts of this virus.
-Studies are showing that an individual’s socioeconomic status is also affected by the pandemic.
-Women in lower income households, especially women of color, are more likely to experience severely negative economic impacts as a direct result of this pandemic.
-Many of these lower income jobs are considered essential, meaning more potential for exposure and higher rates of infection in these demographics.
+Studies are showing that the pandemic also affects an individual’s socioeconomic status today.
+Women in lower-income households, especially women of color, are more likely to experience severely negative economic impacts as a direct result of this pandemic.
+Many of these lower-income jobs are essential, meaning more potential for exposure and higher rates of infection in these demographics.

-Women of color and pregnant women are even being left out of testing studies, in spite of being more vulnerable to the virus than other groups.
+Even testing studies even leave out women of color and pregnant women, despite them being more vulnerable to the virus than other groups.
 The vaccines that the biggest companies in the world are rushing to complete haven’t been tested on pregnant women.
 How can you hope to protect the most vulnerable parts of our population with a vaccine that hasn’t been proven safe to help them?

 Looking Toward the Future